 The Bonds are special, limited obligations of the District, and, except as otherwise provided in the Indenture, they are payable solely from Net Special Tax Revenues.
 The Indenture defines "Net Special Tax Revenues" to mean Special Tax Revenues less amounts required to pay Administrative Expenses.
 The term "Special Tax Revenues" is defined in the Indenture to mean the proceeds of the Special Tax received by or on behalf of the District, including any prepayments thereof, interest and penalties thereon and proceeds of the redemption or sale of property sold as a result of foreclosure of the lien of the Special Tax (which shall be limited to the amount of said lien and interest and penalties thereon).
-The Indenture defines the term "Special Tax" as the special tax described and defined in the Rate and Method as the "Special Tax" approved by the qualified electors of the District.
+The Indenture defines the term "Special Tax" as the special tax described and defined in the Rate and Method as the "Facilities Special Tax" approved by the qualified electors to be levied within the District pursuant to the Act and the Rate and Method.
 "Administrative Expenses" is defined in the Indenture to mean costs directly related to the administration of the District, including, but not limited to: the costs of computing the Special Tax and preparing the annual Special Tax collection schedules and the costs of collecting the Special Tax, the costs of remitting the Special Tax to the Trustee, the fees and costs of the Trustee (including its legal counsel) in the discharge of the duties required of it under the Indenture, the costs incurred by the District in complying with the disclosure provisions of any continuing disclosure undertaking and the Indenture, including those related to public inquiries regarding the Special Tax and disclosures to Owners, the costs of the District related to an appeal of the Special Tax, any amounts required to be rebated to the federal government in order for the District to comply with the tax covenants in the Indenture, an allocable share of the salaries of the City staff providing services on behalf of the District directly related to the foregoing and a proportionate amount of City general administrative overhead related thereto, and the costs of foreclosure of any delinquent Special Tax.

 Under the Rate and Method, parcels of Taxable Property, exclusive of Taxable Public Property and Taxable Property Owner Association Property, are classified as Developed Property if a building permit has been obtained for such parcel by May 1 of the fiscal year preceding the Special Tax levy.
-For the projected Fiscal Year 2024-25 Special Tax levy, based on the development status within the District as of July 17, 2023, 131 parcels of Taxable Property will be classified as Developed Property, assuming no additional building permits are obtained prior to May 1, 2024.
+For the projected Fiscal Year 2025-26 Special Tax levy, based on the development status within the District as of August 25, 2024, 509 parcels of Taxable Property within the District will be classified as Developed Property and 17 parcels of Taxable Property within the District will be classified as Undeveloped Property.
+As of October 1, 2024, Lennar Homes has obtained an additional nine building permits, and therefore, an additional nine parcels of Taxable Property within the District will be classified as Developed Property for the Fiscal Year 2025-26 Special Tax levy, assuming no further development within the District.
 See "PROPERTY OWNERSHIP AND THE DEVELOPMENT."
 Under no circumstances may the amount of Special Tax levied by the District in any year exceed the maximum rates approved by the qualified electors within the District, as set forth in the Rate and Method.
 A copy of the Rate and Method is attached to this Official Statement as Appendix A.